Picolab/apps/README.md

 Our server makes a connection specifically to the "apps" database on our mariaDB instance.
 To create this database, type 'create database apps;' in the interactive prompt line.
 Then 'quit;'.

+Now that the database exists, we need to create all the tables that will be used by the server.
+Globally install the knex tool described here: https://knexjs.org/#Migrations.

+Run 'DATABASE_PASSWORD="<your password>" knex migrate:latest'.

 You are all set up and ready to start the server!

 # Starting the server
 Run 'node server.js' to start the server.
 Make sure you have node installed first.
 You will be prompted for the password to connect to a mariaDB database.
 This is the password described in the setup process above.

+# Managing The Database
+As we build more applications, or modify existing ones, we may want to add or modify tables in our database.
+This is done using knex migrations.
+See https://knexjs.org/#Migrations for more information on what a migration is.
+The knexfile.js already exists.

+Adding a new table, column etc. to the database:

+Create a new migration with the command 'knex migrate:make <your migration name>'.
+Make sure you have knex globally installed as per the instructions at the site linked to above.
+This creates a new migration file where you can add tables or modify existing ones.
+See the knex docs for more information on how to do this.

+Finally, run 'DATABASE_PASSWORD="<your password>" knex migrate:latest' to run your new migration.

+'DATABASE_PASSWORD="<your password>" knex migrate:rollback' will reverse the last migration by calling the .down function defined in your migration.

+You can verify a tables existence in your database by logging into the interactive command line prompt, type 'use <your databasename>', then type 'DESCRIBE <tablename>;'.

 # Safe and Mine App
 POST '/safeandmine/api/tags'